| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 • Refrigerating food after cooking in batches: We may cook food in double batches like soups and keep it for further use.

-• Must create our theme nights: Monday to be meatless, Tuesday to be used Taco etc. for other days
+• Monday to be meatless, Tuesday to be used Taco etc. for other days

 • Different varieties of foods: Rotation of many types of grains like millets, barley for exciting meals